Eid Nawaz, Red Road, Calcutta (Kolkata)

 "Islam has always been an urban faith, ..... its civilizations has always flourished most successfully in the labyrinths of the ancient bazar towns of the East.
 Certainly there can be no doubt that Islam looks at its most impressive in a great cathedral mosque, especially on the occasion of Id (or Eid)."
 (Source: City of Djinns by William Dalrymple.)

-Although in Calcutta (Kolkata) the Eid Prayer (or Namaz) are held at the cathedral mosque of Nakhoda Masjid but a larger assembly or a greater spectacle happens at the Red Road.
+Sadly in Calcutta (Kolkata) the Eid Prayer (or Namaz) are not held at the cathedral mosque of Nakhoda Masjid.
+The Eid Nawaz is held at the Red Road, and its no less a spectacle.